theRealAph/ScopeLocals/README.md

 first declares a thread-local variable, `IDENTITY` (1).
-When `Server.serve(...)` is executed in a request-handling thread, it writes a suitable `Identity` to the thread-local variable (2), then calls user code.
+When `Server.serve(...)` is executed in a request-handling thread, it writes a suitable `Identity` to the thread-local variable (2), then calls the `Application` handler.
 If and when user code calls `DBAccess.open()`, the data access component reads the thread-local variable (3) to obtain the `Identity` of the request-handling thread.
-Only if the `Identity` indicates suitable permissions is database access permitted (4).
+The database access only proceeds if the `Identity` is acceptable (4).

 <a name="Web-framework-example-ThreadLocal-code"></a>
 ```